Prest261/Portfolio-1/README.md

   This website is meant to be used for creating a professional portfolio.

 ### Credits
-  W3Schools Tutorials
+  * W3Schools Tutorials
-  My amazing instructors and TA's
+  * My amazing instructor and TA's
-  Stack Overflow
+  * Stack Overflow

 ### Liscense